 Email is still a very powerful tool.
-A recent study shows that the return on investment for each dollar spent on email marketing is between $36 and $42 for most organizations.
+A recent study shows that the return on investment for each dollar spent on email marketing ranges from $36 to $42 for most organizations.
 Nonprofits, in particular, generate an average of $2.63 in email-sourced revenue per subscriber per year.
 To put it differently, making a mistake in choosing the email marketing platform is not a small mistake – it’s a matter of donations, sales, and staff time.

 In comparing Constant Contact with Mailchimp, this guide relies on vendor documentation, independent benchmarks, and the public reviews of nonprofits, financial advisors, local governments, cities, SMBs, and ecommerce brands.
 Besides, it is implied that some readers might already be using Salesforce, NetSuite, or similar systems, where integrations and data sync can slowly but surely become the costliest ones.